 The mids on the DX220 MAX are sweeter, fuller sounding for me with a vocal that is slightly further forward or with more presence.
 The Hugo 2 remains relatively neutral in vocal as well as instrumental positioning so there is less focus on vocal delivery.

 However, the instrumental separation is excellent on the Hugo 2 with just a tiny bit of body taken off in comparison to the DX220 MAX presentation.
 The imaging is very accurate and reference-like on the Hugo 2 whereas the DX220 MAX has a bit more forward emphasis on the mids and upper mids and a little more treble emphasis with the Solaris 2020 pairing.

-You do here a shade more natural sibilance on the DX220 MAX compared to the Hugo’s vocal and percussion timbre but the treble forwardness is not huge on either.
-Rather the more forward vocal presence on the DX220 MAX pick up a bit more odd-harmonic influence from its treble than the neutral mids of the Hugo 2.
+You do hear a shade more natural sibilance on the DX220 MAX compared to Hugo’s vocal and percussion timbre but the treble forwardness is not huge on either.
+Rather the more forward vocal presence on the DX220 MAX picks up a bit more odd-harmonic influence from its treble than the neutral mids of the Hugo 2.

 The M15 is the cheaper of the two by some distance but I felt this was a useful comparison since the M15 is fresh on the market with plenty of useful features and a super-fast UI experience.

 The key takeaway from the technical side is a single power/circuit integration inside the M15, much like the DX220.
 It does not have a separate analog circuit design or a separate power supply for the DAC and amp stages.

 However, that does mean the M15 is much smaller and more transportable and is more of a modern DAP in that sense than the bigger or transportable DX220 MAX.